-Sure, there are tons of chemicals and sprays that can certainly kill off those invaders, but why risk contaminating your plants at the same time with potentially dangerous poisons when there are natural and organic methods you can use that are much healthier for you and the planet.
+Sure, there are tons of chemicals and sprays that can certainly kill off those invaders, but why risk contaminating your plants at the same time with potentially dangerous poisons when there are natural and methods you can use that are much healthier for you and the planet.

 Wash Away Plant Pests with Soap

 That’s right, soap.
 If bugs have already gotten to your marijuana plants or hemp farm and are causing havoc and eliminating them is your only option, you don’t need to look any further than soap.
 By mixing just a teaspoon of any natural dish or castile soap with a quart of water in a spray bottle, you’ve got a powerful weapon against most pests.

 This works because soap has fatty acids that wear away at insect’s shells, and eventually cause them to perish.
 If you’re looking for a quick and cheap solution that you can implement today, it would be hard to find a better solution than this.

 They may not technically be vampires, but pests do have a few things in common with these fictional monsters.
 For one, they both prey on healthy hosts, but more importantly both can’t stand the stench of garlic.
 By dicing up a hot pepper and bulb of garlic, blending them together with a cup of water, and straining out the liquid into a spray bottle, you’ve got yourself a repellant strong enough to keep even Dracula out of your cannabis.